-The advances in transgenic mice and gene editing technologies in the past decades facilitate lineage tracing studies of cholangiocytes on the background of chronic liver injury, which is mainly induced by the administration of special diets.
-For example, the use of choline deficient, ethionine supplemented (CDE) diet and the methionine choline deficient (MCD) diet to induce hepatocellular injury[8,27].
-Alternatively, cholestatic injury can be induced by the administration of 3,5-diethoxycarbonyl-1,4-dihydrocollidine (DDC) diet[28].
-Lineage tracing studies harbouring the Cre-lox system and traceable proteins such as (GFP, RFP, B-galactosidase) facilitate the identification of the origin and regenerative potential of cholangiocytes during homeostasis, chronic liver injury and post recovery.
-However, lineage tracing studies performed by multiple groups showed mixed results about the regenerative potential of cholangiocytes[24,29-31].
-Rodrigo-Torres et al[29] and Espanol-Suner et al[30], used tamoxifen inducible Cre system controlled under the Hepatocyte Nuclear Factor 1B (HNF1B) and Osteopontin (OPN) promoter respectively to label cholangiocytes during homeostasis and showed that cholangiocytes can differentiate into hepatocytes following chronic liver injury.
+Advances in transgenic mice and gene editing technologies in the past decades have facilitated lineage-tracing studies of cholangiocytes in the background of chronic liver injury, which is mainly induced by the administration of special diets.
+For example, the choline-deficient, ethionine-supplemented (CDE) diet and the methionine choline-deficient (MCD) diet can induce hepatocellular injury[8,27].
+Alternatively, cholestatic injury can be induced by the administration of a 3,5-diethoxycarbonyl-1,4-dihydrocollidine (DDC) diet[28].
+Lineage-tracing studies using the Cre-lox system and traceable proteins such as GFP, RFP and B-galactosidase facilitate the identification of the origin and regenerative potential of cholangiocytes during homeostasis, chronic liver injury and post-recovery.
+However, lineage-tracing studies performed by multiple groups showed mixed results about the regenerative potential of cholangiocytes[24,29-31].
+Rodrigo-Torres et al[29] and Espanol-Suner et al[30] used a tamoxifen-inducible Cre system controlled under the Hepatocyte Nuclear Factor 1B (HNF1B) and Osteopontin (OPN) promoters, respectively, to label cholangiocytes during homeostasis.
+They both showed that cholangiocytes can differentiate into hepatocytes following chronic liver injury.
 However, the contribution of biliary cells towards hepatocytes are minimal in these studies (< 3%)[29,30].
-On contrary, when the Cre is controlled under the transcription factor Forkhead box L1 (Foxl1) promoter, the degree of cholangiocyte derived hepatocytes increases up to 29%, and the ablation the Foxl1 population results in impaired DR and liver regeneration[32-34].
-The higher contribution from the Foxl1 population compared to the Hnf1b and the Opn population might due to the former studies used a constitutive Cre system, and the latter studies used an inducible Cre system, which the labelling efficiency of cells can be limited due to the penetrance of the Cre inducer.
+On the contrary, when Cre is controlled under the transcription factor Forkhead box L1 (Foxl1) promoter, the degree of cholangiocyte-derived hepatocytes increases up to 29%, and ablation of the Foxl1 population results in impaired DR and liver regeneration[32-34].
+The higher contribution from the Foxl1 population compared to the Hnf1b and the Opn population might be due to the former study’s use of a constitutive Cre system, and the latter study’s use of an inducible Cre system, in which the cell-labelling efficiency can be limited due to variable Cre penetrance.
 In contrast, the constitutive Cre system will always have the caveat that any cells that transiently expressed the promoter gene will be labelled, causing less accurate results.
-It is also worth noting that several studies do not show direct differentiation of cholangiocytes to hepatocytes following liver injury, which will be discussed in the sections below (Figure 1).
+It is also worth noting that several studies do not show direct differentiation of cholangiocytes into hepatocytes following liver injury, which will be discussed in the sections below (Figure 1).